FFmpeg/FFV1/ffv1.md

 ### num\_h\_slices

-`num_h_slices` indicates the number of horizontal elements of the slice raster.
+`num_h_slices` indicates the number of horizontal elements of the Slice raster.

 Inferred to be 1 if not present.

 ### num\_v\_slices

-`num_v_slices` indicates the number of vertical elements of the slice raster.
+`num_v_slices` indicates the number of vertical elements of the Slice raster.

 Inferred to be 1 if not present.